 PDFsam (basic edition) is a free and open-source tool that lets you easily split, merge, rotate, and extract PDF files.

-You may not get the ability to edit the content of a PDF file — but it offers two paid editions with yearly subscription plans (in their official website) that offers more advanced features if you want them and like PDFsam in general.
+You may not get the ability to edit the content of a PDF file — but it offers two paid editions with yearly subscription plans (on their official website).
+You get more advanced features if you want them and like PDFsam in general.

 How to install PDFsam Basic?

 PDFsam Basic should be available in the software center of your Linux distribution.
 In either case, you can head to its official download page to get the portable archive file or the .deb file.